Human Attention During Localization of Memory Bugs in C Programs: Experimental Design

 \subsection{Procedure Details}

-The details of our study procedure boil down to: 1) each participant visited the laboratory in person at a scheduled time, one at a time, 2) the participant sat at the eye tracking computer to become familiar with the settings and review informed consent documents, and 3) read and locate C memory bugs for a maximum of 120 minutes.
-We gave each participant a maximum of six bug reports to read.
+The details of our study procedure boil down to: 1) each participant visited the laboratory in person at a scheduled time, one at a time, 2) the participant sat at the eye-tracking computer to become familiar with the settings and review informed consent documents, and 3) read and locate C memory bugs for a maximum of 120 minutes.
+We gave each participant a maximum of eight bug reports to read and informed participants that they have a maximum of 30 minutes per bug.
 Some of the bug reports were the same for everyone, while we rotated others (as a balance between diversity of samples and measuring consistency of participant behavior).
-The first two bug reports were the same for all participants (see online appendix Section 5.1.2).
-The third, fourth, fifth, and sixth bug reports rotated from the pool of eight.
+Every participant saw the bugs: \texttt{ladybug} \textcolor{black}{(a \texttt{sway} bug)}, \texttt{stonefly} \textcolor{black}{(a \texttt{redis} bug)}, and \texttt{spider} \textcolor{black}{(a \texttt{sway} bug)}.
+Two bugs (\texttt{ladybug} and \texttt{stonefly}) were always presented first as a baseline, and the third bug (\texttt{spider}) was included among the remaining 4–6 reports.\footnote{This strategy establishes a baseline and allows future research into bug presentation order.
+Note that because participants completed different total numbers of bugs, some did not reach the third bug (\texttt{spider}).} The rest of the reports were rotated from the remaining pool (see Appendix 5.1.2).

 An example image of the interface participants saw is in Figure~\ref{fig:interface}.
-To reduce experimental variables and ensure accurate eye tracking, we did not allow the participants to navigate away from the interface; we instead made necessary information available within the interface.
+To reduce experimental variables and ensure accurate eye-tracking, we did not allow the participants to navigate away from the interface; we instead made necessary information available within the interface.
 The interface itself is based on the Eclipse 4.33.0 IDE with iTrace 0.2.0~\cite{itracetool}.
 We set the IDE to have four areas, shown in Figure~\ref{fig:interface}.
 Area A is information about the bug including the bug report.
 We showed only the portion of the report explaining the bug symptoms.
 We did not allow the participants to see followup in which the exact bug location may be revealed.
 Area A is also where participants wrote their answers.

 Area B is a typical code editing window.
 Area C is a typical file navigation area.
 For simplicity we had each bug localization task as a separate folder; clicking each folder would load the bug information into area A and reveal the relevant program's code.
-We ensured each participant worked on only one bug at a time, though we interrupted the participant if he or she had not located a bug within thirty minutes and moved the participant to the next bug.
+We ensured each participant worked on only one bug at a time, though we interrupted the participant if they had not located a bug within thirty minutes and moved the participant to the next bug.

 We regulated access to outside resources via a chat window with GPT-4o using the RemainAI~\cite{remainAIChat} Eclipse plugin (Area D in Figure~\ref{fig:interface}).
 This window was necessary because: 1) we did not allow focus to be changed from the IDE interface, 2) we did not want participants to find the bug's solution from a solved bug report online, 3) in practice AI help is quickly becoming an important part of the programming process so participants expect this support, and 4) the plugin allows us to capture queries that people type.
 We set the plugin so that it would not automatically have access to the code and we asked participants to ask general coding help questions instead of details about the program.
 This restriction was necessary because GPT-4o could have memorized the bug report information during training.